xendit/kompare/README.md

 ...
 Done with all resources in ns: velero.
 Finished!
 ```
-**Notice:** The software will assume you want to use your current context as source cluster to compare from (-s or --source to set a different context).
+**Notice:** The software will assume you want to use your current context as source cluster to compare from (-s or --source to set a different source context).
 Then the -t option is required and its the destination cluster.

 ### Prerequisites